shinste/collap_backend/README.md

 * Sequence Diagram
 ![Sequence Diagram](./Sequence_Diagram/RejectSD.png)

-### Leave
+### Leave Event
-* Endpoint Name: Leave
+* Endpoint Name: Leave Event
-* Description: Removes user from an event and removes any votes from that user, can be invoked by leaving user or host
+* Description: Removes user from event, to be used by user for himself/herself, or invoked by host for another user, sends notification to all remaining users of event
 * Endpoint Type: POST
 * Endpoint: event\leave
 * Parameters: Username (String), Event ID (Integer)